crossbario/autobahn-js/doc/reference.md

     Connection.isConnected

-which returns `true` if the Conncetion is open.
+which returns `true` if the Connection is open.

 A read-only property that signals if the **underlying session is open** and attached to a realm: